Scott Findlay

-Scott Findlay (born 16 October 1983) is a former Scottish professional footballer who played as a goalkeeper for Dundee and Livingston.
+Scott Findlay (born 16 October 1983) is a Scottish former professional footballer who played as a goalkeeper for Dundee and Livingston.

 Club career

-Findlay started his career at St Johnstone before moving on to Livingston in 2001.
+Findlay started his career in the youth academy of St Johnstone, joining the club when he was 14 years old.
+He moved to Livingston in 2001.
 However he didn't make his first senior team appearance until 2002 during a loan spell at East Stirling.
 The Shire fell to a 4-1 defeat to East Fife on 10 August 2002.

 He signed for Cowdenbeath in 2004 on a short term deal but failed to make an appearance for the club.

 The Perth born keeper had a short lived spell at Alloa under Alan Maitland.
 Findlay was 'badly at fault' as Alloa threw away a two goal lead during one of his rare appearances, against Ayr United in 2007.
 'All the goals were saveable' a bewildered Maitland said post-match.

 The goalkeeper signed for Clyde in 2010 and made 2 appearances.